 Control Description Save Click the button to save settings to the non-volatile memory.
 Please, save settings every time you change the device's parameters.
 Otherwise the changes will be lost upon hardware reboot of the access point.
 Factory Click the button to restore the factory default settings.
 Also you can restore the factory defaults via the hardware WPS/RESET button (see the Saving and Restoring Settings section, page 37).
 Backup Click the button and follow the dialog box appeared to save the configuration (all settings of the access point) to your PC.
-Restore Click the button to upload a previously saved configuration (all settings of the access point) from a file on your PC.
-Click the Choose/Browse button to select a previously saved configuration file located on your PC.
+Browse Click the button and follow the dialog box appeared to select a previously saved configuration file (all settings of the access point) located on your PC and upload it.